rabbit19981023/newone-classroom/README.md

     $ npm run build
     ```

-5. install dependencies which are only needed in runtime:
+5. install all dependencies version-locked which are only needed in runtime:

     ```bash
     $ npm ci --production